kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 You'll need to download four files: the .ino and the three .h files.
-IF USING TTGO XI/WeMo XI YOU'LL ALSO NEED WHAT YOU'LL FIND AT   https://github.com/wemos/Arduino_XI  (IDE support for TTGO XI/WeMo XI), BUT IF YOU COMPILE UNDER LINUX, READ THAT ISSUES SECTION FOR THE BOARDS.TXT FILE MODIFICATION DUE TO THE DIRECTORY DELIMITER CHARACTER DIFFERENCE ( \ -> / )
+IF USING TTGO XI/WeMo XI you'll also need the IDE- specific files found at https://github.com/wemos/Arduino_XI  (IDE support for TTGO XI/WeMo XI), but if you compile under Linux, read that issues section for the boards.txt corrective file modification due to the directory delimiter character difference ( \ -> / ).
 # Arduino Home Thermostat and Environment Interface
 I use this sketch in the Arduino UNO, Mega2560, Leonardo and Wemo XI (TTGO XI) as my thermostat, and you can easily modify it for humidistat as well.
 I have compiled it for all boards I could select in the IDE and ensured it would